FelipeRego/FelipeRego.github.io/_training/2020-09-01-Introduction-Data-Science-Analytics-Course-Program.md

 <h3>Training Course & Workshop Program | Introduction to Data Science & Analytics</h3>
 <!--- <span class="image left"><img src="{{ "/images/xxx.png" | absolute_url }}" alt="" /></span> --->

-<h2>Gain practical knowledge and hands-on experience data science and analytics in an easy-to-understand way.</h2>
+<h2>Gain practical knowledge and hands-on experience in data science and analytics in a safe and easy-to-follow environment.</h2>

 <h3>Overview</h3>
-In this live and online training program, Felipe provides practical yet easy-to-understand-and-to-follow-along techniques and strategies to build and develop data science and analytics solutions.
+In this live and online training program, Felipe provides practical yet easy-to-understand-and-to-follow-along techniques and strategies to build, manage and develop data science and analytics solutions and projects.
 No prior knowledge required!

 <h3>Learning Objectives</h3>
-<strong>Become the go-to person in your team for dataviz know-how and best-practices</strong>

-Participants are exposed to relevant and practical concepts in data, design, narratives and technology to build compelling and action-oriented storytelling and data visualisation solutions:

-- Learn to analyse and critique data visualisation
+<strong>Contribute to your team's analytics journey by gaining basic and applicable concepts</strong>

+- Develop basic yet practical working knowledge in data science, analytics and basic machine learning
+- Master key concepts and techniques to build basic machine learning models using large datasets
-- Discover how to structure, manage and deliver dataviz and storytelling projects
+- Discover how to structure your dataset in order to build advanced analytics solutions
-- Master the art and science of simplifying information to understand the story of your data
-- Explore secrets of design fundamentals for data visualisation and communication
+- Explore the latest use cases and applications of machine learning
-- Develop a basic understanding of the latest tools and software for visualising data
+- Develop a basic understanding of a programming languages for data science
+- Learn how experts collect, wrangle and manipulate data for effective data science
-- Develop fundamental skills in data science and analytics
+- Learn to build and manage a successful data science and analytics capability in your organisation
+- Develop technical and soft skills required to manage a team of data scientists

 <h3>About the program</h3>
 <strong>Engaging, interactive and practical sessions</strong>

+Harness the raw power of data to make better data-driven decisions.
+This program introduces the latest theories, tools, techniques and strategies to apply and manage data science and machine learning capabilities at an individual, team or organisational level.
+It’s aimed at professionals who want to start working in analytics, professionals who want to enhance their skills in analytics or leaders who need to successfully manage a data science capability in their organisation.

 The program is  delivered live and online taking an applied perspective to create an exclusive, highly engaging and practical experience.
 Participants of this program are not required to have any previous knowledge.

 Throughout the sessions, participants engage in a variety of activities and are encouraged to think both individually and in group on all aspects of a project.
 Activities performed are driven by frameworks and learnings discussed during the sessions.
-Practical exercises are subsequently applied via various methods (discussion, role-play, visual sketches, narrative development, etc) utilising common stationery resources (texters, sharpies, colourful pens, blank papers, post-it notes, etc.).
+Practical exercises are subsequently applied utilising modern commercial and open-source software tools.

 The delivery rhythm throughout the session is highly approachable, encouraging of participation and inviting to all backgrounds.
 It’s purposely built for an active and relevant learning experience.